egor7/blog-1/csv/csv.md

 $ qcsv 'system "s"'
 ```

-to displays the number of worker threads allocated for `qcsv`.
+to display the number of worker threads allocated for `qcsv`.

 This simple wrapper can easily achieve what csvlook, csvcut, csvgrep and csvsort are built for... and even more.
 For example,